energyandcleanair/rflourish/README.md

 # RFlourish

 RFlourish is an R package designed to take snapshots of published Flourish charts.
 It provides an easy-to-use interface for automating the process of capturing high-quality images of your visualizations.

+It uses a headless Google Chrome browser to access the published Flourish chart and exports the rendered chart.

 ## Features